Category Archives: Books

 What kind of ersatz hermit is that?

-A couple of months ago I babysat with an old friend.
+A while back, I babysat with an old friend.
 He had just had a knee replacement, was recuperating and was challenging his wife with his recuperation.
 I surmised her sanity remained intact though her patience was exhausted.
 She needed a break and my friend needed some of Janie’s fine veggie/beef soup.
 I delivered the soup and a few hours respite.

 It was just the two of us and the soup and a movie and the continuation of a conversation that has lasted for slightly over fifty years.